The Lawnmower Man (film): Critical reception

+On Rotten Tomatoes the film has a 35% rating based on 43 reviews, with an average rating of 4.8/10.
+The site's consensus states: "The Lawnmower Man suffers from a predictable, melodramatic script, and its once-groundbreaking visual effects look dated today".
+On Metacritic the film has a rating of 42 out of 100 based on 17 reviews, indicating "mixed or average" reviews.

+Kim Newman of Empire magazine rated it 3 out of 5, saying "Although patched together from loose ends, this works surprisingly well, with interesting and well-integrated visual effects, some nice humour and a few genuinely visionary touches."
+Variety were critical of the "mundane" story, but praised the animation and visual effects: "The computer animation doesn’t necessarily break new ground, but it marks the first time it has been so well integrated into a live-action story."

+Director's cut

+The original theatrical release had a large element cut from it involving Rosco the chimpanzee.
+In the film's opening Rosco escapes the lab and is helped by Jobe, who then witnesses him getting shot dead.
+This then led to several other cuts throughout the film to remove callbacks to this plot element.
+Another major difference includes moments with Lawrence's wife.
+In the theatrical cut she just disappears, but in the director's cut, Jobe controls her later on, and still later she is killed by the agents.
+Along with those major additions, there are also several scenes with extra dialogue.

+The director's cut was initially released on VHS and LaserDisc by New Line Cinema.
+The 1997 DVD, however, only included the theatrical cut with most of the director's cut scenes included as deleted scenes.
+In 2017, Shout!
+Factory released both cuts on Blu-ray, both taken from 4K scans of the original elements.

 Stephen King lawsuit

 The film, originally titled Stephen King's The Lawnmower Man, differed so much from the source material that King sued the filmmakers in May 1992 to remove his name from the title.
 King stated in court documents that the film "bore no meaningful resemblance" to his story.

 A federal judge ruled in King's favor in July 1992, the first successful such ruling since James Oliver Curwood had his name removed from 1922's I Am the Law.
 On appeal, it was ruled in October that the on-screen credit could remain but that King's name should be removed from advertising.
 King received $2.5 million in settlement.

 Despite the ruling, New Line still did not comply and initially released the home video version as Stephen King's The Lawnmower Man.
 In 1994, New Line was held in contempt of court.